-The SharePoint Remote Connector retrieves data from a SharePoint or SharePoint Online repository.
+The SharePoint OData Connector retrieves data from a SharePoint or SharePoint Online repository.

-Repository

-SharePoint Online.
+Repository SharePoint Online.

+Microsoft SharePoint 2019.

 Microsoft SharePoint 2016.

 Microsoft SharePoint 2013.

 Microsoft SharePoint 2013 Foundation Edition.

-Microsoft SharePoint 2010.

-Microsoft SharePoint 2010 Foundation Edition.

-Data the connector can retrieve
+Data the connector can The connector creates documents for:

+retrieve Sites.

+• Lists.

-- List Items, including:
+List Items, including:

-- Announcements.
+• Announcements.

-- Appointments
+Appointments

-- Blog Entries
+Blog Entries

-- Contacts.

-- Custom List Items.

-- Posts in discussion forums.
+Posts in discussion forums.

-- Publishing pages.
+Publishing pages.

-- o Survey responses.
+Survey responses.

-- o Tasks.
+∘ Tasks.

-- Wiki pages.
+∘ Wiki pages.

-- · Attachments to list items.
+Attachments to list items.

+Folders in lists and document libraries.

-- Files in document libraries.
+Files in document libraries.

-- Metadata from sites, lists, and folders.

-- User Profiles.
+User Profiles.

-- Social feeds associated with SharePoint users and SharePoint sites.
+Social feeds associated with SharePoint users and SharePoint sites.

-Data the connector cannot retrieve

-The connector uses an API to retrieve the information stored in SharePoint, rather than crawling the web pages presented by the front end.
+Data the connector cannot retrieve The connector uses an API to retrieve the information stored in SharePoint, rather than crawling the web pages presented by the front end.
 This means that information displayed on a single page can be indexed in separate documents.

 You can use the IndexHidden parameter to index hidden items.
 However, if you set ChangesFromContentDatabase=true in the connector's configuration file, the connector cannot process updates to hidden lists and list items.
 This is due to a limitation with the Microsoft SharePoint APIs.